janjiralakirankumar/DevOpsEssentials-CaseStudy/README.md

 ## Docker & Kubernetes Task:
 Build a docker image to use the python api and push it to the DockerHub.
 Create a pod and nodeport service with that Docker image.

-**Hint:** A KOPS cluster would be provided to you.
-You can use the worker nodes to write DockerFile and build image **Hint:** Use the DockerFile provided to you if needed to create the docker image
+**Hint-1:** A KOPS cluster would be provided to you.
+You can use the worker nodes to write DockerFile and build image

+**Hint-2:** Use the DockerFile provided to you if needed to create the docker image

 Create the DockerFile, requirements.txt and python api code in the same directory. use the following commands to build the image and push it to docker hub